Summer (Wharton novel): Synopsis

 After this, the two lovers meet frequently at an abandoned house.
-Charity develops fear when she sees Lucius with Annabel Balch, a local society girl, at a social event.
-Lucius promises to meet Charity at their usual place but when she goes there, she meets Mr. Royall who confronts her.
-Lucius promises to marry Charity but excuses himself to move out of town for a while.
-Later, a person comes to tell Charity that Lucius went out of town with Annabel Balch, a local society girl.
-Charity writes a letter to Lucius in bitterness telling him to marry Annabel.
+Charity becomes fearful when she sees Lucius with Annabel Balch, a local society girl, at a social event.
+Lucius promises to meet Charity at their usual place, but when she goes there Mr. Royall confronts her.
+Lucius promises to marry Charity, but excuses himself to move out of town for a while.
+Later Charity learns that Lucius went out of town with Annabel Balch.
+Charity writes a bitter letter to Lucius telling him to marry Annabel.

-Immediately after these events, Charity begins feeling sick.
-A doctor confirms that she is pregnant.
-Charity does not have any money to pay for the check-up and therefore, she gives the doctor the brooch Lucius gave her as collateral.
+Immediately after these events, Charity begins feeling sick and a doctor confirms that she is pregnant.
+Having no money to pay for the check-up, Charity gives the doctor the brooch Lucius gave her as collateral.
 Upon reaching home, she receives a letter from Lucius that confirms that he is going to marry Annabel and that he is pleased she has given him her blessing to do so.
-This frustrates her until she decides to pack and go look for her long-lost mother in the mountains.
+This frustrates her until she decides to go look for her long-lost mother in the mountains.
 However, it turns out to be too late because Charity's mother passes away before they can reunite.

-While staying at the Mountain with her relatives, Charity observes the poverty that has stricken people living around the Mountain.
-From the experience she has in the Mountain, she vows she will do everything to ensure that her child does not grow in poverty.
-She therefore returns home, intending to become a prostitute to support her child.
-However, along the way, she meets again with Mr. Royall.
-Mr. Royall offers her a ride and they decide to marry.
+While staying at the mountain with her relatives, Charity observes the poverty of the people living there and she vows she will do everything to ensure that her child does not grow up in poverty.
+She returns home intending to become a prostitute to support her child.
+However, along the way, she meets again with Mr. Royall and they decide to marry.
 In the end, she writes a letter to Lucius telling him about her marriage and finally returns home to stay with her husband in North Dormer.